Religious schools have the First Amendment right to adhere to specific standards of faith and morality for the members of their community.

 Direct: 972-941-4453

-Maine Christian School Challenges State Law that Prevents Participation in School Choice Program
+Court Hears Argument Challenging Maine Law Preventing Religious School Participation in School Choice Program

 Maine’s tuitioning program is the second oldest school choice program in the nation.
-It allows parents who live in school districts that do not operate a high school to send their children to the public or private school of their choice.
+It allows parents to send their children to the public or private school of their choice—something that is especially important in the rural areas of Maine.
 From 1980 until the Supreme Court’s 2022 decision in Carson v.
 Makin, parents could not use their tuition benefit at a religious school.
-But in anticipation of the Supreme Court’s decision, the Maine legislature changed the law to require BCS to violate its sincerely held religious beliefs in order to participate.
-This “poison pill” imposes requirements that will prohibit BCS from teaching from its religious perspective or considering in admissions applicants’ alignment with the school’s statement of faith and religious educational mission.
+But in anticipation of the Supreme Court’s decision striking down Maine’s religious discrimination, the Maine legislature changed the law, imposing its nondiscrimination laws on religious schools in such a way that would require BCS either to violate its sincerely held religious beliefs or face hefty fines for operating their school according to religious beliefs government officials believe to be discriminatory.

 ###